Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

-\end{itemize} \mysubpar{Additional optimizations} Many additional optimizations and experiments can be done, especially including transforming high-level queries into efficient incremental updates ~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}, but they are beyond the scope of this paper.
+\mysubpar{Additional optimizations} Many additional optimizations and experiments can be done, especially including transforming high-level queries into efficient incremental updates of auxiliary variables~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}, but they are beyond the scope of this paper.
+Note that incremental updates of auxiliary variables allow \co{sent} and \co{received} to become dead variables and be eliminated.
 Our experience is that precise high-level specifications allow us to understand the algorithms much better and to significantly improve both correctness and efficiency much more easily than was possible before.

 \noticdcs{ \mysec{Correctness and formal verification} The problems of vRA Multi-Paxos described in Section~\ref{sec-fixes} do not affect the safety of vRA Multi-Paxos.
-However, even safety is not easy to understand.
+However, even safety is not easy to understand and needs verification.

 We have developed formal proofs of safety of the complete specification of vRA Multi-Paxos in Figure~\ref{fig-vrapaxos-da}, and of the one extended with state reduction and the one further extended with failure detection as described in Section~\ref{sec-optimize}.
 The safety property ensures that, for each slot, only a single command may be decided and it must be one of the commands proposed.